 1. QAOA (Quantum Approximate Optimization Algorithm)

-QAOA is a hybrid quantum-classical algorithm designed for near-term noisy quantum hardware.
+QAOA is one of the most widely used quantum optimization algorithms today — a hybrid quantum-classical design built for near-term noisy quantum hardware.
 It alternates between quantum operations and classical optimization loops.

 How it works: The algorithm encodes the problem into a cost Hamiltonian.
 QAOA applies quantum gates alternating between "cost" gates (encode problem) and "mixer" gates (explore solutions).
 After each quantum operation, a classical optimizer adjusts parameters to steer toward better solutions.